ssilvius/website/content/gaming-dragon-age-veilguard.md

 ---
 id: keoRz1
 featured: true
+draft: true
-title: "Dragon Age: Veilguard – Welcome back to Thedas | sean.silvius.me"
+title: "Dragon Age: Veilguard – Welcome back to Thedas"
 date: 2024-10-31T17:00:00.000Z
 excerpt: Almost 10 years to the day, the Dragon Age story continues.
 There has been several false starts, there was talk of a live service game, this is definately not that.
 This is definiately Thedas.
 FYI, It means THe Dragon Age Setting.
 tags: